|

 | A classic example of

-figure presents a rather anthropomorphic profile, a
+figure presents a rather anthropomorphic profile, a wide

-grinning mouth being deeply flaked in juxtaposition with
+mouth deeply flaked in juxtaposition with

 the naturally formed eye.
 A flaked mouth like this